Birth control pill FAQ: Benefits, risks and choices

 Do birth control pills cause weight gain?

-Many women think so.
+This is a common thought.
 But studies have shown that the effect of the birth control pill on weight is small — if it exists at all.

 Instead, you may be retaining more fluid, which can make you feel as if you've put on weight, particularly in your breasts, hips and thighs.
 The estrogen in birth control pills does affect fat (adipose) cells, making them larger but not more numerous.